CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_inventory.html.markdown

 * `nxos_pim_neighbors`:(string) Total number of pim neighbors per switch in DCNM.
 * `nxos_telnet`:(string) Returns the value of the nxosTelnet field.
 * `nxos_total_routes`:(int) Total number of routes configured in the DCNM.
-* `record_type`:(string) Type of record DCNM / APIC / SE.
+* `record_type`:(string) Type of record DCNM / APIC / SE / Nexus Switch.
 This determines the type of platform where inventory was collected.
 * `record_version`:(string) Version of record being pushed.
 This determines what was the API version for data available from the device.
 * `route_prefix_count`:(int) Total nuumber of v4 and v6 routes per node.
 * `route_prefix_v4_count`:(int) Number of v4 routes per node.